Juniper/terraform-provider-apstra/docs/data-sources/rack_type.md

 - `esi_lag_info` (Attributes) Interconnect information for Access Switches in ESI-LAG redundancy mode. (see [below for nested schema](#nestedatt--access_switches--esi_lag_info))
 - `links` (Attributes Set) Details links from this Element to switches upstream switches within this Rack Type. (see [below for nested schema](#nestedatt--access_switches--links))
 - `logical_device` (Attributes) Logical Device attributes as represented in the Global Catalog. (see [below for nested schema](#nestedatt--access_switches--logical_device))
-- `name` (String) Indicates the role of the switch within the rack, also used for targeting in-rack links.
+- `name` (String) Switch name, used when creating intra-rack links targeting this switch.
 - `redundancy_protocol` (String) Indicates whether 'the switch' is actually a LAG-capable redundant pair and if so, what type.
 - `tag_data` (Attributes Set) Details any tags applied to the element. (see [below for nested schema](#nestedatt--access_switches--tag_data))